AndrewSamaha/WSBAnalysis/README.md

 1. Content Analyses -- The current analysis was contain naive, future analyses could examine content (images/text) to see if can be used to predict popularity, to examine meme references, and stock ticker mentions.
 2. Relationships to other datasets, e.g., do stock price swings predict discussions on Reddit, or vice-versa?
 3. Post life cycle -- It might be interesting to examine post popularity over time to identify if post-popularity metrics within the first few hours or minutes of a post predict asympototic popularity.
-4. Investigate whether frequent posters have a less variability as a group in post popularity as compared to one-time posters.
+4. Investigating whether frequent posters have less variability as a group in post popularity as compared to one-time posters.

 # About Me
 I'm a software developer, a former academic, and a yoga instructor.
 My passion is communicating stories with data.
 I leverage my creativity, deep understanding of problems, and skills to create compelling and meaningful narratives.
 My strengths are software development, quantitative analysis/visualization, and communicating with non-technical audiences.